Speaker of the Legislative Assembly of Ontario

 The Speaker of the Legislative Assembly of Ontario (Président de l'Assemblée législative de l'Ontario) is the presiding officer of the Legislative Assembly of Ontario.

 Notable elections

 1920

 Nelson Parliament was a Liberal representing Prince Edward riding, who was named Speaker when the United Farmers of Ontario and Labour Party formed a coalition government in the 15th Legislative Assembly of Ontario.
-A considerable number of members in the governing party were either freshly elected or chosen to serve as government ministers (which made them ineligible to be elected).
+A considerable number of members in the governing party were either freshly elected or chosen to serve as government ministers (which made them ineligible to be Speaker).
 As a result, the Premier, E.C.
 Drury, looked to the opposition benches for a Speaker, and chose Parliament, who had served as an MPP since 1914.
 Upon becoming Speaker, Parliament resigned from the Liberal caucus and sat without party affiliation, as a compromise for his election.
 While this is the normal practice in the British House of Commons, it is the only time it has happened in Ontario.